Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 We see that for this model, the three most important features are "mean_word_length", "keyword", "difference_2-grams_count".
 The weights associated to each feature is the amount by which the performance of the model drops.

-The above tells us how important each feature is for the model, by looking at the whole training set.
+The above tells us how important each feature is for the model, by looking at the whole validation set.
 There are at least two pieces of information on which it says nothing: It does not allow to explain the predictions of the model for an individual sample of the data set, and does not tell in which direction a given feature influences the prediction, it only says whether it will have a big influence.
 Eli5 gives some methods to explain the model with these two extra pieces of information.
 However, because of the one hot encoding,